 Shooting that morning was painfully cold, we didn’t have gloves and the windchill made it feel like it was -20.
 You can bet after this morning I sat in a burning hot shower for 30 mins just defrosting.
 But it was all worth it!

 It’s important to note that the road to Moraine Lake closes after the second Monday in October to May 2021 due to weather conditions on the roads.
 If you plan to visit after Canadian Thanksgiving you will need to hike the 11km road that leads to the lake.
 It’s something worth knowing when planning out your trip.

 You have seen photos of the lake but they haven’t prepared you for how it feels to experience it yourself.
 Lake Louise is a must-stop when visiting Banff in the fall.
 The turquoise glacial water, mountainous backdrop and iconic Chateau Lake Louise are what makes this lake one of the most famous destinations in Banff National Park.

 The best time to visit any lake is in the morning because the water is at it’s stillest.
 We decided to catch sunrise at Moraine Lake and head to Lake Louise around 11am.
 By that time the sun was shining which makes the water really sparkle.

 There is tons of space at Lake Louise to move around so even with a crowd it doesn’t feel too busy.
-One of the highlights is to canoe on the lake, it’s one of those iconic must do’s in the Canadian Rockies.
+One of the highlights is canoeing on the lake, it’s one of those iconic must do’s in the Canadian Rockies.

 I’ll admit price has gotten pretty steep, I was shocked when I saw how much it has increased in the last 4 years but it something to experience.
 Rates are $125 plus tax/ hour and $115 plus tax/ half hour.
 You can fit 3 adults or 2 adults and 2 small children per canoe.
 (Cheaper rates apply to Fairmont Hotel guests).